Flexksx/Formal-Languages-Labs/Regex/README.md

         part = parsed_regex[i]
         if part not in skipped_simbols:
             if "|" in part:
+                #Here we check if this part is a group of symbols to choose from, and if so, we randomly choose one of those
                 current_token = or_operator(part.split("|"))
             else:
+                # Otherwise, we just take the current symbol
                 current_token = part
                 print(f"Current Token: {current_token}")
             if i+1 < len(parsed_regex):
+                # Then we look which operation follows the current token
                 next_part = parsed_regex[i+1]
                 if next_part == "*":
                     answer += star_operator(current_token)